 3. Visually inspect all plants in lots (species, varieties, containers) to be in accordance with bill of lading.
 All plants must be loaded off truck and made available for inspection.

-4. Determine the number of subsamples to collect to comprise one composite sample based on lot size.
-Only one composite sample is to be collected per plant species.
+4. Determine the number of subsamples needed to comprise one composite sample based on lot size.

 1. Collect subsamples from randomly selected plants.

 2. Collect soil and roots from apparently ‘healthy’ and ‘less healthy’ plants.

 3. Ascertain that sample includes roots and soil from all varieties and container sizes within a lot.

 4. For non-rooted cutting, sample entire cane containing at least one node.

 1. Collect approximately 5–100 g (5-100 ml by volume) of soil and roots from each plant/subsample.
 The composite sample amount should be at least 950 ml (1 quart by volume) of roots and soil.

 1. Remove selected plant from other plants to a separate working space covered with paper to collect spilled-out soil and debris.